metarex-media/www-metarex-media/content/about/collaboration/index.md

 *  **Winner of the IBC Accelerator 2023** [Responsive Narrative Factory](/project/archive/ibc2023/).

-*  [Empowering the next generation of women in tech][CM] with Eviden and Next Tech Girls.
+*  [Empowering the next generation of women in tech](/blog/coding-for-media/index.md) with Eviden and Next Tech Girls.

 *  [MetaRex Treasure Hunt][TH] at IBC 2024.